im95able/Str2D/README.md

 # Conclusion
 In a sense, the segmented vector extends the application area of the "flat" vector so it can be used as a set or as a container where insertion order matters, for a large number of elements.
 As benchmarks show, that extension has limits which have to be taken into account.

 Google's btree is probably a safe bet as a drop in replacement for the `std::map` and `std::map` data structures.
-If on the other hand iterations dominate other operations, or you're constantly erasing and inserting entire ranges and not single elements, you could consider using the segmented vector.
+If on the other hand iterations dominate other operations, or you're constantly erasing and inserting more than one element, you could consider using the segmented vector.

 Needless to say, these opinions mean little in comparison to actual benchmarks of your code.